-The closing date for the Open Call is Monday, 21 June 2021.
+The closing date for the Open Call has been extended to Friday, 16 July 2021. for Czech Republic and Hungary.
 Click the button below to apply before it is too late.

 The project is co-financed by the Governments of Czechia, Hungary, Poland and Slovakia through Visegrad Grants from International Visegrad Fund.
 The mission of the fund is to advance ideas for sustainable

 regional cooperation in Central Europe.